 Some “games” may just be fronts for criminals to get information and money.
 Research apps first before downloading them, and show your children how to do the same.
 Let your kids know that even legitimate apps and games may store data such as their location, age, gender, and social media profile.
 Urge them to share the bare minimum they have to.

 Social Media and Video Chat/Streaming Platforms

-- How are they accessing the Internet and what apps or social media do they use?
+- Which apps or social media platforms do you [the kids] use?